jerrychangusa/APCSA/codelab.md

 ## Checkpoint 2: Select User Move
 To begin a turn, print the turn number and prompt the user to enter a valid move.

-**Write a helper method** that takes as input the player's energy point, prompts the user to enter a move, and returns the move the player entered.
+Write a method with the following siganture that takes as input the player's energy point, prompts the user to enter a move, and returns the move the player entered.

+**public static String getUserMove(int energyPoints);**

 ```console
 Turn 1